For All the Cows

 "For All the Cows" (1995) is the third major single released by American rock band Foo Fighters from their 1995 debut album, Foo Fighters.
 It was only released in the United Kingdom, Europe, and Australia.

+The song was written by Dave Grohl and was recorded, with the rest of the Foo Fighters album, in October 1994.
+Grohl performs all parts on the track, and it was produced by Barrett Jones.

 Composition

 Kevin McKeough commented that the song fluctuated between "quiet, jazzy verses with explosive, Paul Bunyan-goes-jogging choruses".